swichtenberg/Election_Analysis/README.md

 file_to_save = os.path.join("analysis", "election_analysis.txt")

 Finally, the current script writes results by county.
 Depending on the scope of the election the script should be updated to display results based on a different geographical areas (e.g., district, city, state).
 This can be accomplished by updating lines 88 and 114 in the code.
-Alternatively, the script could be updated to pull this information from cell B1 in the source file to eliminate hard-coded values.
+Alternatively, the script could be updated to pull this information from cell B1 in the data file to eliminate hard-coded values.

 ## Resources
 - Data Source: election_results.csv